yuriy-chumak/ol/README.md

 Join the online [![Join the chat at https://gitter.im/otus-lisp/Lobby](https://badges.gitter.im/otus-lisp/Lobby.svg)](https://gitter.im/otus-lisp/Lobby), additionally [Freenode](https://webchat.freenode.net) channel *#otus-lisp* is available.

-Post your propositions, Ol bugs and issues at [the issues](https://github.com/yuriy-chumak/ol/issues) page.
-If your architecture is not supported, post a ticket too.
+Post bugs and issues at [the issues](https://github.com/yuriy-chumak/ol/issues) page.
+If your architecture is not supported, post an issue too.

 LEARNING